raendev/guide/src/counter/final_code.md

 {{#include ../../examples/contracts/rust-counter/contract/src/lib.rs:8:12}}
 ```

-`near_bindgen` here means that the contract's state comes from this struct. `derive` is a built in macro.
-The `Default` trait has a single `default` method, which returns a default instance of a type. `derive(Default)`, generates the code of
+`near_bindgen` here means that the contract's state comes from this struct.

+`derive` is a built in macro.
+Each item passed to `derive` is a [trait](https://doc.rust-lang.org/stable/book/ch10-02-traits.html):

+* The `Default` trait has a single `default` method, which returns a default instance of a type.
+* `BorshDeserialize` generates a `deserialize` method, so contract state can be read from storage.
-`derive(..., BorshDeserialize, BorshSerialize)` generates an implementation of the traits so that the contract state can be written and read to storage.
+* `BorshSerialize` generates a `serialize` method, so contract state can be written to storage.

 <details>
-<summary>Generated implementations from `derive` for those interested</summary>
+<summary>If you're interested, expand this section to see the code the above `derive` macro will generate.</summary>

 ```rust,noplayground,ignore